Willy F. James Jr.: Biography

 In the early 1990s, it was determined that Black soldiers had been denied consideration for the Medal of Honor (MOH) in World War II because of their race.
 In 1993, the U.S. Army had contracted Shaw University in Raleigh, North Carolina, to research and determine if there was racial disparity in the review process for recipients of the MOH.
 The study commissioned by the U.S. Army, described systematic racial discrimination in the criteria for awarding decorations during World War II.
 After an exhaustive review of files, the study recommended in 1996 that ten Black Americans who served in World War II be awarded the MOH.
 In October of that year, Congress passed legislation that would allow President Clinton to award the Medal of Honor to these former soldiers.
 Seven of the ten including Pfc.
 James were approved, and awarded the MOH (six had Distinguished Service Crosses revoked and upgraded to the MOH) on January 12, 1997.
 On January 13, 1997, President Clinton presented the MOH to the seven Black Americans; Pfc.
 James and five others were posthumously presented the MOH.
 Pfc.
 James's widow accepted the MOH on his behalf during the ceremony.
 Vernon Baker was the only living recipient of the medal at the time.

-Military awards

-James's decorations and awards include the following: